gctools-outilsgc/aurora-design-system/documentation/pages/buttons.md

 ## Drop-Down Buttons

-Drop down buttons display a list of items when clicked.
+Drop-down buttons display a list of items when clicked.
 They are used for two-step processes that may require more specific options for a singular action.

-*Regular drop down button component*
+*Regular drop-down button component*

 **Regular State:** Similar to the primary button, drop-down buttons use the primary colour at 100% opacity, white text, with a border radius of 4px and padding of 15px.
 The drop-down arrow represents a space of 30px by 40px, which is separated from the primary button using a white line.
 The arrow uses a space of 15px width and 8px in height.

-*Hover drop down button components*
+*Hover drop-down button components*

 **Hover States:** Similar to the primary button, drop-down buttons use the primary colour at 100% opacity, white text, with a border radius of 4px and padding of 15px.
 The drop-down arrow represents a space of 30px by 40px, which is separated from the primary button using a white line.
 The arrow uses a space of 15px width and 8px in height.
 Whichever piece of the button \(primary or drop-down section\) is being hovered over is shown at 80% opacity.